coverclock/com-diag-hazer/README.md

 OUT is the most recent data written to the device, as specified on the command line using the -W option.

-LOC is the current local time provided by the host system, and the revision number of this version of Hazer.
+LOC is the current local time provided by the host system and (if available and enabled) wideband and narrowband jamming indicators and spoofing indicators.
 The local time, with a fractional part in milliseconds, includes the time zone offset from UTC in hours and minutes, the current daylight saving time (DST) offset in hours, and the military time zone letter.
-If the time zone offset is an even number of hours (some aren't:
-Newfie Time, I'm looking at you), it will be a letter like "T" ("Tango") for Mountain Standard Time as found in Denver; otherwise it will be "J" ("Juliet") to indicate any local time zone.
+If the time zone offset is an even number of hours (some aren't: Newfie Time, I'm looking at you), it will be a letter like "T" ("Tango") for Mountain Standard Time as found in Denver; otherwise it will be "J" ("Juliet") to indicate any local time zone.
+Ublox 8 chips with firmware revision 18 and above can provide clues to jamming based on the received signal strength, and spoofing by comparing navigational fixes between the GPS and GLONASS constellations.

 All subsequent lines represent the current state of Hazer data structures updated by data read from the device.
 Each line includes at its end the